Upernavik

-Upernavik (Kalaallisut: "Springtime Place") is a small town in the Avannaata municipality in northwestern Greenland, located on a small island of the same name.
-With 1,092 inhabitants as of 2020, it is the twelfth-largest town in Greenland.
+Upernavik is a small town in the Avannaata municipality in northwestern Greenland, located on a small island of the same name.
+With 1,064 inhabitants as of 2024, it is the twelfth-largest town in Greenland.
 It contains the Upernavik Museum.

 History

 The town was founded as Upernavik in 1772.
 From the former name of its island, it was sometimes known as Women's Island; its name was also sometimes Anglicized to "Uppernavik".

 In 1824, the Kingittorsuaq Runestone was found outside the town.
 It bears runic characters left by Norsemen, probably from the late 13th century.
 The runic characters list the names of three Norsemen and mention the construction of a rock cairn nearby.

 This is the furthest north that any Norse artifacts have been found, other than those small artifacts that could have been carried north by Inuit traders, and marks the northern known limit of Viking exploration.

+Sailors searching for lost polar expeditions sometimes used the city as a staging ground.